Warm weather is finally upon us, which brings along with it beach days, camping, BBQ’s – and the kickoff to fireworks season!

 - Be courteous: Let your neighbors know you plan to set off fireworks so that they are prepared.
 Knock on their door, give them a call and do whatever it takes to ensure they know in advance what time you plan to start setting them off.
 The unexpected boom and crack of your seemingly harmful flick of a lighter can be quite startling and in some cases, reminiscent of enemy fire.

-- Be informed: According to PTSD United, an estimated 8% of Americans (24.4 million people) have PTSD at any given time.
+- Be informed: According to PTSD United, an estimated 7.7 million Americans adults have PTSD at any given time.
 Seventy percent of adults in the U.S. have experienced some type of traumatic event at least once in their lives (approximately 223.4 million people).
 According to the VA, up to 20% of Operation Enduring Freedom and Operation Iraqi Freedom veterans, up to 10% of Gulf War veterans, and up to 30% of Vietnam War veterans have experienced PTSD.
 With these statistics, it’s very possible that one of these people could be your neighbor.

 There are plenty of ways to celebrate the Fourth of July safely and respectfully while also having fun.
 We wish all of you out there a happy Independence Day!